mlcommons/ck/docs/mlperf-automation/tools/ck-venv.md

 ck activate venv:test
 ```

-You can create a virtual environment using a template such as MLPerf inference.
+You can create a virtual environment using a template such as MLPerf&trade; inference.
-CK will attempt to automatically install extra CK packages required for MLPerf inference:
+CK will attempt to automatically install extra CK packages required for MLPerf&trade; inference:
 ```
 ck ls venv.template
 ck create venv:mlperf --template=mlperf-inference-dev